roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 ![ROC Curve](https://github.com/roy-sub/Data-Scientist-Interview-Course/blob/main/Figures/ROC.png)

-ROC curve, Receiver Operating Characteristic curve, is a graphical representation of the model's performance where we plot the True Positive Rate (TPR) against the False Positive Rate (FPR) for different threshold values, for hard classification, between 0 to 1 based on model output.
+ROC curve or Receiver Operating Characteristic curve, is a graphical representation of the model's performance where we plot the True Positive Rate (TPR) against the False Positive Rate (FPR) for different threshold values, for hard classification (i.e. binary classification), between 0 to 1 based on model output.

-This ROC curve is mainly used to compare two or more models as shown in the figure below.
+ROC curve is mainly used to compare two or more models as shown in the above figure.
 Now, it is easy to see that a reasonable model will always give FPR less (since it's an error) than TPR so, the curve hugs the upper left corner of the square box 0 to 1 on the TPR axis and 0 to 1 on the FPR axis.

-The more the AUC(area under the curve) for a model's ROC curve, the better the model in terms of prediction accuracy in terms of TPR and FPR.
+The more the AUC (area under the curve) for a model's ROC curve, the better the model in terms of prediction accuracy in terms of TPR and FPR.

 Here are some benefits of using the ROC Curve :